SharinaS/AWS-CodePipeline-Demo/README.md

 * the AWS CLI installed
 * to deploy ahead of time the `deployment-role.yaml` file, which provides the permissions necessary for the pipeline to deploy a CloudFormation stack
+* A CodeStart connection established in the account you want to create a CodePipeline in.
+More info available on AWS, [here](https://docs.aws.amazon.com/codepipeline/latest/userguide/action-reference-CodestarConnectionSource.html).
 * a separate JSON file stored within a `parameters` directory that provides the following parameter values:

 ```json